 What Factors Should be Considered for African American Facelifts

 With this deeply supported lift under the muscles, there is no tension or pulling on the incision lines once closed.
-This tension free closure allows the incision to heal like imperceptible fine lines so that hypertrophic or keloid scarring can be avoided in the African American Facelift.
-Dr. Jacono has developed a technique that allows the scar to be less visible by hiding the incision inside the tragus a cartilage of the ear canal and behind the ear.
-By doing this, Dr. Jacono eliminates an unsightly scar leaving natural looking results.
+This tension-free closure allows the incision to heal like imperceptible fine lines so that hypertrophic or keloid scarring can be avoided in the African American Facelift.
+Dr. Jacono has developed a technique that allows the scar to be less visible by hiding the incision inside the tragus cartilage of the ear canal and behind the ear.
+By doing this, Dr. Jacono eliminates an unsightly scar leaving natural-looking results.

 African American Facelift Concerns

 As with any surgery, there is a degree of risk associated with it regardless of ethnicity.
 African American patients, however, have a few additional risks that Dr. Jacono is ready for.

 African American Facelift Before and After Patient 3: Dr. Jacono performed a facelift on this African American patient.
 She was unhappy with her jawline, her sagging cheeks, and the loose hanging skin on her neck.
 The after photo shows Dr. Jacono lifted her cheeks, gave her a defined jawline, and smoothed her neck.
 Her results are natural and she looks and feels beautiful.